open-mmlab/mmcv/docs/get_started/installation.md

 Before installing mmcv-full, make sure that PyTorch has been successfully installed following the [official guide](https://pytorch.org/).

 We provide pre-built mmcv packages (recommended) with different PyTorch and CUDA versions to simplify the building.
+In addition, after finishing the installation, you can run the [verify_installation.py](https://github.com/open-mmlab/mmcv/scripts/verify_installation.py) to verify mmcv-full whether it has been installed successfully.

 i.
 Install the latest version.